Dick Stanfel

-Early years
+Early life and college

 Stanfel was born in San Francisco in 1927 and attended the High School of Commerce there.
 At Commerce, he played on the football team as a blocking back.
 He enrolled at San Francisco Junior College in the fall of 1946 and played football while changing his position to guard.
 After a year of junior college, Stanfel served as a signal corpsman in the United States Army for a year-and-a-half.

 After his military service, Stanfel attended the University of San Francisco (USF) where he played college football from 1948 to 1950 on both offense and defense for the San Francisco Dons football team under head coach Joe Kuharich.
 At USF, Stanfel was a blocker for Ollie Matson and a teammate of Gino Marchetti and Bob St. Clair.
 (All four went on to be inducted into the Pro Football Hall of Fame.)
 At the end of the 1950 season, Stanfel was selected by the Associated Press as a first-team defensive guard on the All-Coast football team, by the United Press as a first-team player on its independent conference all-star team, and as a member of the west team in the East–West Shrine Game.
 He was credited with opening numerous holes for Kyle Rote in the Shrine Game.

-Professional football
+Professional playing career

 Detroit Lions

-In January 1951, Stanfel was drafted by the Detroit Lions in the second round, 19th overall pick, of the 1951 NFL Draft.
+In January 1951, Stanfel was drafted by the Detroit Lions in the second round, 19th overall pick, of the 1951 NFL draft.
 He was the first player drafted by head coach Buddy Parker after he became the Lions' head coach.
 In August 1951, Stanfel was hit from the side in a scrimmage while practicing in Wisconsin for the Chicago College All-Star Game, seriously injuring his left knee.
 As a result of the injury, Stanfel underwent knee surgery and did not play during the 1951 season.
 Stanfel later recalled: "For a solid year I worked with weights, took exercises and swam to strengthen the knee."

 After recuperating from his knee injury, Stanfel made his NFL debut for the 1952 Detroit Lions, a team that compiled a 9–3 record, ranked second in the NFL with an average of 28.7 points scored per game, and defeated the Cleveland Browns in the 1952 NFL Championship Game.
 In November 1952, after the Lions rushed for a season-high 321 yards against the Pittsburgh Steelers, the Detroit Free Press published an article crediting Stanfel as a key to the running game.
 Assistant coach Aldo Forte said, "Stanfel's play at guard was the chief contribution to our great running game.
 He loves to play football and enjoys the game the rougher it gets."
 George Wilson added: "We feel that Stanfel is one of the best, if not THE best offensive guard in pro football today.
 He's fast, rangy and can block extremely well.
 He not only holds the players out of there; he knocks them down and then goes hunting for more."